KvRae/MINE-Docs/docs/features/ui_components.md

 # UI Components

 The MachInNav Engine provides a variety of Ui components to enhance the user's navigation experience.
 These components are designed to be intuitive and easy to use, providing users with a seamless navigation experience.
-Here's an overview of the key ui components represented in the diagram:
+Here's an overview of the key ui components represented in the diagram below:

 ![Ui Comp Diagram](https://github.com/KvRae/MachInNav-Engine-Docs/assets/58667227/ba88f01e-c4f5-4875-b120-ff748edbf22e)

 ## Map Scene Layout
-The map scene layout provides a visual representation of the indoor environment, allowing users to view the map and navigate through the space.
+The map scene layout is the main view of the indoor environment, providing users with a visual representation of the map and key features such as pathways, walls, points of interest (POI), and other elements. it is a combination of the indoor navigation scene, and the other UI components such as the bottom navigation bar, bottom sheet, search bar layout, and current location button.
 In the demo below, you can see the map scene layout in action: